Skip navigation

 EB B313

 My research addresses problems at the interface between geochemistry and human health and evidences my commitment to improve environmental practice, policy and decision making in a complex real-world environment.
 I’m interested in understanding our exposure to environmental pollutants, such as in soils, dusts and air, and ways to reduce this exposure.
-My involvement in environmental geochemistry extends over 25 years and principally focusses on the bioavailability and bioaccessibility of potentially harmful elements (PHEs) in the environment.
+My involvement in environmental geochemistry extends over 25 years and principally focusses on our exposure to harmful chemicals in the environment, particulary the bioavailability and bioaccessibility of metals and metalloids.

 • Please visit the Pure Research Information Portal for further information